Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Mr. Ziyi Lei for the helpful discussion on the proof of Lemma \ref{th:dy=dx+2}.
+We are grateful to Mr. Ziyi Lei for the helpful discussion on the proof of lemmas in Section \ref{sec4}.
 We are also grateful to the anonymous reviewers for their useful comments and suggestions.
+In addition, we thank Geonho Hwang, Sejun Park, and Namjun Kim, for locating our mistakes in Lemma \ref{th:w_upper_bound} and Lemma \ref{th:dy=2dx+1} of the first version.
+We also thank Paulo Tabuada and Bahman Gharesifard for discussing their results.
 This work was supported by the National Natural Science Foundation of China (Grant No. 12201053) and the National Natural Science Foundation of China (Grant No. 11871105).